Anzac Day: Australian rules football

 During many wars, Australian rules football matches have been played overseas in places like northern Africa, Vietnam, and Iraq as a celebration of Australian culture and as a bonding exercise between soldiers.

 The modern-day tradition began in 1995 and is played every year between traditional AFL rivals Collingwood and Essendon at the Melbourne Cricket Ground.
 This annual match is often considered the biggest of the AFL season outside of the finals, sometimes drawing bigger crowds than all but the Grand Final, and often selling out in advance.
-A record crowd of 94,825 people attended the inaugural match in 1995.
-The Anzac Medal is awarded to the player in the match who best exemplifies the Anzac spirit — skill, courage, self-sacrifice, teamwork and fair play.
-As of 2021, Collingwood hold the advantage 15 wins to 9, with one draw (in the inaugural year, 1995).
+The inaugural match in 1995 drew a crowd of 94,825 people, with the 2023 match drawing a crowd of 95,179, the second biggest home and away crowd in AFL history.
+The Anzac Medal is awarded to the player in the match who best exemplifies the Anzac spirit – skill, courage, self-sacrifice, teamwork and fair play.
+As of 2024, Collingwood hold the advantage 17 wins to 10, with two draws (in 1995 and 2024).
 The match was not played in 2020 due to the COVID-19 pandemic.

 In 2013, St Kilda and the Sydney Swans played an Anzac Day game in Wellington, New Zealand, the first AFL game played for premiership points outside of Australia.
 The winning team, Sydney, were presented with the inaugural Simpson–Henderson Trophy by the Prime Minister of New Zealand.
 The trophy was named after two notable Anzac soldiers: John Simpson Kirkpatrick and Richard Alexander Henderson.

 Rugby League football

-From 1997, the Anzac Test, a rugby league test match, has commemorated Anzac Day, though it is typically played prior to Anzac Day.
-The match is always played between the Australian and New Zealand national teams, and has drawn attendances of between 20,000 and 45,000 in the past.
+Beginning in 1997, the Anzac Test, a rugby league test match, commemorated Anzac Day, though it was typically played prior to Anzac Day.
+The match was always played between the Australian and New Zealand national teams, and drew attendances of between 20,000 and 45,000 spectators.
 The final Anzac test occurred in 2017.

 Domestically, matches have been played on Anzac Day since 1927 (with occasional exceptions).
 Since 2002, the National Rugby League (NRL) has followed the lead of the Australian Football League, hosting a match between traditional rivals St. George Illawarra Dragons and the Sydney Roosters each year to commemorate Anzac Day in the ANZAC Day Cup, although these two sides had previously met on Anzac Day several times as early as the 1970s.
-Since 2009, an additional Anzac Day game has been played between the Melbourne Storm and New Zealand Warriors.
+Between 2009 and 2023, an additional Anzac Day game has been played between the Melbourne Storm and New Zealand Warriors; the South Sydney Rabbitohs replaced the New Zealand Warriors in 2024.
+The Warriors still play on Anzac Day but in New Zealand and against a different opponent each year.